bathtime/bcachefs-rollback/README.md

-Please not that this is complelety experimental and only for use on non-producion machines.
+Please note that this is complelety experimental and only for use on non-producion machines.

 # bcachefs-snapshot-hook
 A hook to allow booting into snapshots and rollback on bcachefs